From: Saturday, November 11, 2023

 Check out our editor’s shortlist of the best hotels close to the gay area in Amsterdam:

 The Amsterdam gay scene is constantly changing with bars opening and closing all the time.
 The Regulierswarstraat has seen a resurgence of late with many new bars opening.
 The sex and cruising bars are close to Dam square.

-Recommended Apartments in Amsterdam
+Recommended Hotels in Amsterdam By Booking

 Christmas Market Amsterdam

 Highlights of the festivities in Christmas Market Amsterdam